Published November 1, 2019

 Her thesis, Millimeter of Space, approached Buffalo's Perot Grain Elevator and Malt House as ruins in a post-industrial landscape.

-The topography of this decaying, industrial architecture showcases materials as vulnerable embodiments of the past, subject to the threat of time.
+According to Dziama, the topography of this decaying, industrial architecture showcases materials as vulnerable embodiments of the past, subject to the threat of time.
 In this case, time becomes an important architectural element of these spaces and heightens our awareness about the lifespan of building as moving projects in a successive flow of transformations.